piyushAgrawal44/gitgallery_angular/README.md

 3. Install dependencies using npm. npm install

+4. Setup env file
+- create environment.ts file in Int scr/environments/ and copy content of  environment.sample.ts file
+- Int scr/environments/environment.ts update your github token if you change mode to production

-4. Start the development server. ng serve
+5. Start the development server. ng serve

-5. Open your web browser and visit `http://localhost:4200` to view the application.
+6. Open your web browser and visit `http://localhost:4200` to view the application.

 ## Contributing